-The seventh season of Game of Thrones has just begun, so it's time to look back at all the seeds that were planted throughout the exciting episode.
-Cersei is now queen, with one thing on her mind: revenge.
-She talks to Jaime about her bloodlust while also dismissing their need to grieve over their children, reminding us of the prophecy Cersei was once told, which she references last back in season six's premiere, just after she finds that her daughter Myrcella is dead.
-Here's what you need to know about said prophecy — and why it matters this season.
+The seventh season of Game of Thrones is over, and Cersei is totally on her way to becoming the Mad Queen now that Jaime has abandoned her.
+As queen, Cersei has had one thing on her mind: revenge.
+Oh, and a new pregnancy.
+In the premiere, she talks to Jaime about her bloodlust while also dismissing their need to grieve over their other children, reminding us of the prophecy Cersei was once told, which she references last back in season six's premiere, just after she finds that her daughter Myrcella is dead.
+Here's what you need to know about said prophecy — and why it matters.

 Cersei mentions the prophecy of a witch she'd been told years ago: "She promised me three children . . . she promised me they'd die," she says, and of course, it wasn't all that long ago that we actually saw this scene on the show; it happens in the season five premiere.
 Here's the clip where a young Cersei visits Maggy the frog, the fortune teller in question.